Parallels Between VLA Model Post-Training and Human Motor Learning: Progress, Challenges, and Trends: Conclusion

 \section{Conclusion}

-This survey presents post-training techniques for VLA models in robotic manipulation through the lens of human motor learning, organized around three core components: environments, embodiments, and tasks.
+This survey presents post-training techniques for VLA models in robotic manipulation through the lens of human motor learning based on Newell’s constraints-led theory, organized around three core components: environments, embodiments, and tasks.
 A high-level taxonomy, mirroring the way of human skill acquisition, categorizes research efforts aimed at enhancing model capabilities across these components, with representative methods summarized within each category.
-Challenges and limitations of current VLA post-training approaches are then identified.
+Challenges and limitations of current VLA post-training approaches are then identified, followed by a summary of human strategies to address them.
 By aligning VLA post-training with human learning processes, this review offers a novel perspective for understanding and improving model adaptation.
-Additionally, it provides a practical reference for researchers targeting specific aspects of VLA models and highlights emerging trends to guide future investigations.
+However, as a review study, this paper does not delve deeply into technical implementation details.
+Instead, we aim to provide a practical reference for future researchers to investigate VLA post-training or to inform model design from the perspective of human learning.

 { }